Mouafak-Khaled/Brain-Tumor-Classification-Using-CNN/README.md

 Brain Tumor MRI Image Classification Using Convolution Neural Networks

-# The Architecture of FashionNet:
+# The Architecture of BrainTumorCNN:
 ## 1. First Layer:

 * A 2D convolution layer: